 Who is this plan appropriate for?

 Valor is not appropriate for severely de-conditioned athletes.
-It is appropriate fit athletes who want to concurrently build strength and endurance.
+It is appropriate for fit athletes who want to concurrently build strength, endurance work capacity, and chassis integrity.

 How long do the training sessions last?

-Training sessions are designed to last 60-75 minutes.
+Gym-based sessions are designed to last 45-60 minutes.
+Endurance sessions will last 50-75 minutes.

 What does “4/8x” mean?
 How about “15/25#”?